info343b-a17/exercise03/problem2/README.md

     - The header jumbotron should be [colored](https://getbootstrap.com/docs/4.0/utilities/colors/) with a "dark" background and "white" text.

-3. Each of the "cards" indicated in the HTML should be styled as a [Card](https://getbootstrap.com/docs/4.0/components/card/) component.
+4. Each of the "cards" indicated in the HTML should be styled as a [Card](https://getbootstrap.com/docs/4.0/components/card/) component.
 Yes, this means you will need to make the same set of changes 4 times... consider it practice!

     - Each card's content should be have [appropriate padding](https://getbootstrap.com/docs/4.0/components/card/#blocks).

     - Use the `.card-title` and `.card-text` classes to style the card's title and text respectively.
+Note that the image is **not** a "card image" (at the top of the card), but rather should be content that is included in the card's "body".

     - The "Play" links should be styled as [dark-colored buttons](https://getbootstrap.com/docs/4.0/components/buttons/) (but they should remain links!)